connorcerf/global-layoff-risk-analysis-sql/README.md

 ### 1. Monitor High-Risk Industries

-Industries with elevated average layoff percentages should:
+Industries with average layoff percentages above the dataset median of 25% should:

 - Avoid hiring too quickly during strong growth periods
-- Increase runway requirements
+- Maintain longer cash reserves to reduce the likelihood of emergency layoffs during downturns
 - Plan for different growth scenarios instead of assuming best-case outcomes

 ---